-Part I, Line 8b
+Part H, Line 8b

 Tax withheld on payments to Lesotho resident contractors.
-If you were a Lesotho resident in the construction business, Lesotho income tax may have been withheld at a rate of 5% from the payments the trust or estate received.
-Enter the amount of such tax withheld and attach the tax withholding certificate received from the payer.
+If you were a Lesotho resident in the construction business, Lesotho income tax may have been withheld at a rate of 5% from the payments you received.
+Enter the amount of such tax withheld and attach the tax withholding certificate you received from the payer.